Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: Observables

-The slight dip in $\nnii$ at $t\approx \tcool$ happens due to the high number of ionising photons originating from the rapid cooling phase which ionises \ion{N}{ii} $\rightarrow$ \ion{N}{iii}.
-This explains why the \ion{N}{iii} column (middle panel) peaks rapidly at $t\approx \tcool$.
+The slight dip in $\nnii$ at $t\approx \tcool$ happens due to the high number of ionising photons originating from the rapid cooling phase which ionises \nii $\rightarrow$ \niii.
+This explains why the \niii column (middle panel) peaks rapidly at $t\approx \tcool$.
 Note that the peak for the cases with self radiation is much higher compared to the normal peak (due to rapid cooling phase) for the cases that do not have radiation (\cie~and \nei).
-Once the shell cools down completely, the only contribution to the \ion{N}{iii} column comes from the forward shock.
+Once the shell cools down completely, the only contribution to the \niii column comes from the forward shock.
 As can be seen in figure \ref{fig:cumu-col} the shock temperature in the \cie~run is higher than for the non-equilibrium cases.
 This is because of the under-ionised plasma which increases the cooling efficiency at the shock front as can be understood from Fig \ref{fig:lambda-shock} and \ref{fig:cool-curve}.
-Therefore, the shock temperatures in the non-equilibrium cases do not reach $\sim 10^5$ K required for \ion{N}{iii} production at $t \gtrsim \tcool$.
+Therefore, the shock temperatures in the non-equilibrium cases do not reach $\sim 10^5$ K required for \niii production at $t \gtrsim \tcool$.
 This is why $\nniii$ in the \cie~case is much higher than in the non-equilibrium cases.
-For the non-equilibrium cases, the main contribution to the \ion{N}{iii} column comes from the bubble-shell interface at $\tcool \lesssim t \lesssim 200$ kyr.
-At $t\gtrsim 200$ kyr, the bubble temperature decreases to $\sim 10^5$ K due to adiabatic expansion and becomes the main source of \ion{N}{iii} column.
+For the non-equilibrium cases, the main contribution to the \niii column comes from the bubble-shell interface at $\tcool \lesssim t \lesssim 200$ kyr.
+At $t\gtrsim 200$ kyr, the bubble temperature decreases to $\sim 10^5$ K due to adiabatic expansion and becomes the main source of \niii column.

 It is clear that the peak in column density at $t\sim \tcool$ is a general feature since the shell cools rapidly due to thermal instability and passes through all the temperature zones, thereby producing peaks in all the ion columns.
 The higher the ionisation potential, the earlier an ion peak appears for (as can also be seen in figure \ref{fig:time-colden}).